Out-of-state students move into UNM dorms

 Since Friday, each out-of-state student had to schedule an appointment to move in.
 They checked in through a drive-up process.
 That’s where students were able to pick up their room and mailbox keys, parking permit and UNM housing kit.
 Students were only allowed one move-in helper with them while they were in the dorms.

-KRQE spoke with one family from Austin, Texas moving in their freshman.
-They told KRQE they appreciate unm’s safety measures.
+One family from Austin, Texas was moving in their freshman and they said they appreciate UNM’s safety measures.

 “The school went out of their way to provide some of those keyring touch things, hand sanitizer, paper towels and sanitizing,” said the Wheeler family.
 “Digital thermometers, they’re very well prepared here at UNM, and that makes it easier for us to leave him here knowing that the schools thought a lot about that stuff too.”